Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis.md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-Fake clues #1 and #2 are effective in misdirecting towards incorrect answer choices.
-Clue #1 suggests a competitive activity, and clue #2 implies a means of transportation, both of which are plausible but incorrect.
-These clues successfully fulfill their purpose of creating misdirection.
+Fake clues #1 and #2 are highly effective in misdirecting towards the wrong answer choices ('clothing, furniture').
+They clearly describe characteristics more closely associated with these options, such as decoration or leisure activities, without any direct relation to 'food'.
+This makes them excellent examples of effective misdirection.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices